eagerdeveloper/mongodb_workshop/README.md

 mongoimport to import the dataset

 At the terminal, use:
-mongoimport -d tennis -c ParksNYC --type=json --drop < ParksNYC.json
+mongoimport -d tennis -c ParksNYC --type json --drop < ParksNYC.json